Alejogb1/job-board/blog-data/how-can-tkinter-wait-for-multiple-inputs-before-calculating.md

 id: "how-can-tkinter-wait-for-multiple-inputs-before-calculating"
 ---

-Alright, let's tackle this.
-I remember a project back in the early 2010s, a data analysis tool with a clunky Tkinter front-end, where we faced this exact problem.
+Alright,  I remember a project back in the early 2010s, a data analysis tool with a clunky Tkinter front-end, where we faced this exact problem.
 Users needed to input several parameters across different entry fields, and the calculations shouldn't kick off until all fields had valid data.
 The naive approach, firing calculations on each input change, was a performance disaster, not to mention a usability nightmare.
 So, we had to get creative.

 The core challenge here is that Tkinter, like many event-driven GUI frameworks, executes callbacks immediately when an event occurs.
 This means, by default, an event like typing into an entry box triggers an associated function right away.
 To defer calculations until multiple inputs are ready, we need a mechanism for managing and checking the state of these input fields and initiating processing *only* when specific criteria are met.
 Simply put, we need to implement a system that allows us to collect the necessary data prior to a calculation, not after or during each incremental entry.